Frequently asked questions about the RGA training program

 The costs of completing the Rural Generalist Anaesthesia training program are similar to those of comparable other training programs offered by the Australasian College for Emergency Medicine (ACEM) and the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG).

-Training and associated fees for 2024
+Training and associated fees are listed here

 Resources and support